Updated April 21, 2023

 Management models – This is a new way to look at your career.
-Have you ever thought that what if you can use strategic management models to improve your career?
-If you haven’t given any thought about it, don’t worry, we’re here to your aid.
-In this article we will bring top 5 management models which will help you see your career in different perspectives.
+Have you ever thought if you can use strategic management models to improve your career?
+If you haven’t thought about it, don’t worry, we’re here to your aid.
+In this article, we will bring the top 5 management models which will help you see your career from different perspectives.

-Management models are not only applicable for business or writing academic papers.
-If you sincerely understand what the proponents of those models wanted to teach, you will be able to tweak few parts here and there and will be able to design a beautiful, customized model for your career and professional growth.
+Management models are not only applicable to business or writing academic papers.
+Suppose you sincerely understand what the proponents of those models wanted to teach.
+In that case, you will be able to tweak a few parts here and there and will be able to design a beautiful, customized model for your career and professional growth.

 Here’s the thing.
 We didn’t just pick any management models from any professors.
 We carefully picked these 5 so that you can see a significant similarity in your own career as well.
-First of all, we will talk about the model, how it is applicable to your career and tweak some parts of the models (if needed) to make it appropriate.
+First of all, we will talk about the model, how it is applicable to your career, and tweak some parts of the model (if needed) to make it appropriate.

 After going through this article, you can choose one of the management models from this and start working.
 Or else, you can also pick something else from a huge list of management models and customize it according to your need.

 Let’s get started.
-We will learn a lot about how you can improve your career via using the management models.
+We will learn a lot about how you can improve your career by using management models.
 Now, there is no excuse.

 #1.
 Kurt Lewin’s Change Management Model

-Let’s say, you want to change the level of productivity for the team or for yourself in a given week.
+Let’s say you want to change the level of productivity for the team or yourself in a given week.
 Here’s what you should do.

-In this stage you need to communicate to yourself or to your team members that why the old method of doing work is not improving the productivity.
-May be it’s because there’s no feedback loop in the system.
-Creating awareness and communicating is the first step to start the process of change.
-There would be resistance, but you need to make sure that the team members understand why the change is necessary.
-If it’s for you, you need to make yourself understand why the change would give you more benefits.
+In this stage, you need to communicate to yourself or to your team members why the old method of doing work is not improving productivity.
+Maybe it’s because there’s no feedback loop in the system.
+Creating awareness and communicating is the first step to starting the process of change.
+There would be resistance, but you need to ensure the team members understand why the change is necessary.
+If it’s for you, you must understand why the change would give you more benefits.

 Change is the toughest step to go through.
 Most people struggle here.
-If you are doing it for yourself, you will struggle with the new system as it’s still not properly wired in your brain.
-The new behaviours and new method of doing will take some time to adjust so that you can do it long enough to create better results.
+If you do it yourself, you will struggle with the new system as it’s still not properly wired in your brain.
+The new behaviors and new methods of doing will take some time to adjust so that you can do it long enough to create better results.
 Once you or your team go through this stage, things start to become easier.

-Once you or your team is habituated with the new system to improve productivity, it’s time to set it as a norm.
+Once you or your team is habituated to the new system to improve productivity, it’s time to set it as a norm.
 But how to do that?
 To use a reward system.
-If you do it right for a month and produce this much quantity you would be given a certain amount of money or kind.
-If this can be implemented, your career and the productivity of you and your team will sky-rocket.
+If you do it right for a month and produce this much quantity, you will be given a certain amount of money or kind.
+If this can be implemented, your career and your team’s productivity will sky-rocket.

 You can use this management model for any area of your career or life.
-All you need to understand the model and tweak it according to your need.
+All you need to do is understand and tweak the model according to your need.
 Isn’t this a great management model?

 #2.
 Management Models- Maslow’s Hierarchy of Needs

 Most of you have already heard about it.
-But if you don’t you can see the image below to understand it.
-Maslow said that we all start from the bottom and once the need at the bottom gets fulfilled, we can go ahead to gradually fulfil our all other needs.
+But you can see the image below to understand it if you don’t.
+Maslow said that we all start from the bottom, and once the need at the bottom gets fulfilled, we can gradually fulfill all our other needs.

-- Physiological: You need to fulfil these basic needs first before you think about other needs.
-Air, water, food, shelter, sex, sleep and warmth are the basic needs as Maslow pointed out.
+- Physiological: You need to fulfill these basic needs before considering other needs.
+Air, water, food, shelter, sex, sleep, and warmth are the basic needs, as Maslow pointed out.
 They are also called your biological needs.

-- Safety: Once you can fulfil the physical needs, you will go ahead and think about your safety, maintaining law and order, ensuring security and getting free from fear.
+- Safety: Once you can fulfill your physical needs, you will think about your safety, maintaining law and order, ensuring security, and getting free from fear.

-- Love & Belongingness: Later you need to have family, friends and love and affection and a place where you feel that you’re included.
+- Love & Belongingness: Later, you need to have family, friends and love, affection, and a place to feel included.

-- Esteem: After physiological, safety and love & belongingness needs, you can think about achievement, mastery, self-respect, autonomy.
+- Esteem: After physiological, safety, and love & belongingness needs, you can think about achievement, mastery, self-respect, and autonomy.

-- Self-actualization: This is the top most need you have and that is to achieve your full potential, extracting the best out of you and leaving a legacy which Steve Jobs called “making a dent in the universe.”
+- Self-actualization: This is your top need: to achieve your full potential, extracting the best out of you and leaving a legacy that Steve Jobs called “making a dent in the universe.”

-Now these are the needs of any human beings no matter whatever country or place s/he belongs to.
-But there is another need which is mostly ignored and which is also ignored by Maslow.
+Now these are the needs of any human being, regardless of the country or place s/he belongs.
+But there is another need that is mostly ignored and also ignored by Maslow.
 Author Jonathan Fields says – There is the first basic need, even before the need to eat, quench thirst and find a shelter.
-And that basic need is the need of not changing.
-It sounds a little strange, but if you look closely at us, you will understand that statement to be true.
+And that basic need is the need not to change.
+It sounds strange, but if you look closely at us, you will understand that statement to be true.

-- By following Maslow’s Hierarchy of Needs management model, you will be able to create an excellent balance between your career and personal life which now careerists call work-life balance.
+- By following Maslow’s Hierarchy of Needs management model, you can create an excellent balance between your career and personal life which careerists now call work-life balance.